 All early childhood classes have both a lead teacher and a teaching assistant.
-Lower division grade levels share a teaching assistant.
+Lower division grade levels have a teaching assistant or share a teaching assistant.

 Does St. Richard’s have a homework policy?

-Lower Division homework is assigned to reinforce, supplement, and complement material covered or to be covered at school.
-Levels of homework are appropriate to the age and grade level.
+Lower Division homework is assigned to reinforce, supplement, and complement material covered at school.
+Levels of homework are developmentally appropriate to the age and grade level.